OpenResearchInstitute/ka9q-sdr/README.md

-The user can change frequency with the arrow keys, a Griffin Power Mate USB knob, a mouse wheel, or by typing a complete frequency into the pop up window invoked with the 'f' command.
+The user can change frequency with the arrow keys, a Griffin Power Mate USB knob, a mouse wheel, or by typing a complete frequency into the pop up window invoked with the `f` command.
 The cursor indicates the digit that will change with the USB knob, mouse wheel or up and down arrow keys.
 The cursor can be moved to a different digit with the left and right arrow keys, and it can be moved to the next field with the